The best mouse for designers are:

 What is the best mouse for graphic designers overall?

-The best mouse for graphic designers overall depends on the needs and preferences of each professional.
-Among the wide range of Kensington products, the Expert Mouse® Wireless Trackball is the best mouse for graphic designers overall, based on compatibility, connectivity, functionality, accuracy, ergonomics and price criteria.
+Among the wide range of Kensington products, the Expert Mouse® Wireless Trackball is the best mouse for graphic designers overall, based on compatibility, connectivity, functionality, accuracy, ergonomics, and price criteria.

 All Kensington trackballs are compatible with the most important computer operating systems: Windows OS, Mac OS and Chrome OS.